 Under SEC rules established pursuant to the Dodd-Frank Act, we are required to disclose the ratio of pay of our Chief Executive Officer to that of our median employee, as defined under those rules, excluding our Chief Executive Officer.
-For 2019, we used the same median employee identified for our 2018 pay ratio disclosure as there has not been a significant change in our employee population or employee compensation arrangements that we believe would significantly impact the disclosure.
-That median employee was identified using a determination date of December 31, 2018 and a compensation measure that incorporated base salary, overtime and any bonuses paid for 2018.
-Our employee population as of that date included approximately 17,300 employees from Loews Corporation and our controlled subsidiaries - CNA, Diamond Offshore, Boardwalk Pipelines, Loews Hotels and Altium Packaging.
+In order to estimate this ratio, we first determined our employee population using a determination date of December 31, 2020.
+A new determination date was used this year to reflect changes to our employee population since the prior determination date.
+Under the SEC rules, our employee population included approximately 14,106 employees from Loews Corporation and our consolidated subsidiaries - CNA, Boardwalk Pipelines, Loews Hotels and Altium Packaging.
+We identified the median employee from this employee population using a compensation measure that incorporated base salary, overtime and any bonuses paid for 2020.
 For employees hired during the year, their compensation was annualized to reflect a full year of wages.
-International employees' pay was converted to US dollar equivalents using the average of the exchange rates from January 1, 2018 and December 31, 2018.
-For 2019, the annual total compensation of our Chief Executive Officer, which is equal to the total compensation amount reflected in the Summary Compensation Table above, and the median employee from the employee population determined under the SEC rules is \$9,312,872 and \$72,145, respectively.
-This results in a CEO pay ratio estimate of 129:1.
-The large increase in this ratio from 2018 to 2019 is due almost entirely to the difference between the amounts required to be reported for those years pursuant to SEC rules for our Chief Executive Officer for Change in Pension Value and Nonqualified Deferred Compensation Earnings.
+International employees' pay was converted to US dollar equivalents using the average of the exchange rates from January 1, 2020 and December 31, 2020.
+For 2020, the annual total compensation of our Chief Executive Officer, which is equal to the total compensation amount reflected in the Summary Compensation Table above, and the median employee from the employee population determined under the SEC rules is \$5,838,853 and \$79,344, respectively.
+This results in a CEO pay ratio estimate of 74:1.
 Given the numerous different methodologies, assumptions, adjustments and estimates that companies may apply as permitted under SEC rules, this information may not be an appropriate basis for comparison between different companies.

-Proposal No. 3: Ratification of the Appointment of Our Independent Auditors
+Proposal No. 3:

-Proposal No. 3: Ratification of the Appointment of Our Independent Auditors
+Ratification of the Appointment of Our Independent Auditors

 Our Audit Committee is directly responsible for the appointment, compensation and oversight of the independent external audit firm retained to audit our financial statements and the audit fee negotiations associated with their retention.
-Our Audit Committee has selected Deloitte & Touche LLP to serve as our independent auditors for 2020.
+Our Audit Committee has selected Deloitte & Touche LLP to serve as our independent auditors for 2021.
 The Audit Committee regularly evaluates the performance of our independent auditors to determine if it is engaging the firm it believes is best positioned to serve the company and its shareholders.
 The Audit Committee also periodically considers whether, in order to assure continuing auditor independence, Loews should rotate its independent external audit firm.
 In conjunction with the mandated rotation of the independent auditors' lead engagement partner, the Audit Committee and its Chairman participate in the selection of each new lead engagement partner.
 The Audit Committee and the Board believe that the continued retention of Deloitte & Touche LLP to serve as Loews's independent external auditor is in the best interests of Loews and its shareholders.